jjh8326/OpenTweet/README.md

 - There are no unit tests, this needs to change, this code needs unit tests for the date code and other parts, this project should achieve maximum code coverage
 - Need to fix all warnings (except the one noted above)

+Notes:
+- I do not squash commits, I can if required to, its just not something that I typically do.
+- I also do not use third party libraries, I like to do the work myself so that it is done right.
+- Most of the base assignment was completed with commit 4dedc073ccd170bd852ed4b33db10d566ec8d2e4, after that you can check PRs to see how I implemented various bonus features.
+- This app was tested thoroughly by hand, I plan to implement unit tests but these take time and I really wanted to work on the bonus features first, I consider unit tests (for a take home) to be a bonus as well.

 Original Content Below:

 Hi!
 Welcome to your iOS coding excercise.